Mezquita Philosophy — four pillars

 We have long understood that good health rests on two foundations: the physical and the mental.
 But there is a third dimension that tends to be overlooked, underfunded, and poorly understood by modern medicine: spiritual well-being.

 Spiritual well-being is not about religion, although it can include it.
-It is about a deep and felt sense of connection with something greater than oneself.
-It is about recognising that we are not only bodies and minds but also beings capable of experience that reaches beyond thought, beyond the ego, and beyond ordinary life.
+It is about a deep and felt sense of connection with something greater than oneself — recognising that we are not only bodies and minds but also beings capable of experience that reaches beyond thought, beyond the ego, and beyond ordinary life.
 It is about meaning, belonging, awe, love, and the quiet certainty that existence itself is not an accident.

 When this dimension of life is neglected, people suffer in ways that neither a prescription nor a therapist can fully reach.
 There is a loneliness that no social life can fill.
 An anxiety that no rational reframing can dissolve.
 A flatness of being that has nothing to do with serotonin levels, and everything to do with the soul having nowhere to breathe.